sujaikumar/tardigrade/README.md

             perl daa_to_tagc.pl \
                 /exports/blast_db/uniref100.taxlist \
                 tg.default.maker.proteins.final.fasta.uniref90.blastp.daa
+            # this perl script takes the very large Diamond blastp output .daa file
+            # and returns a tabular blast format file with the taxid as the last column

             paste \
                 tg.default.maker.proteins.final.fasta.uniref90.blastp.daa.tagc \
                 <(cut -f13 tg.default.maker.proteins.final.fasta.uniref90.blastp.daa.tagc | cut -f1 -d ";" \
                 | perl taxid_parents_list.pl -) \
             >tg.default.maker.proteins.final.fasta.uniref90.blastp.daa.tagc.taxonhierarchy

+            # taxid_parents_list.pl takes a taxid and returns the full NCBI taxonomy path to the root
+            # paste simply appends that to the blast output as an extra column

     c.
 Classify each protein/gene as **eukaryote** / **Noneukaryote** depending on whether the sum of bitscores of all hits to eukaryotes is >90% sum of bitscores to all hits (and vice-versa).
 The 90% threshold can be changed.
 Use **NotSure** for all the others